Best Management Practices (BMPs) for Beekeeping

 • 450 feet or more from the property line of sensitive sites.

-Identification of hives
+Identification of Hives

 Hives located in unincorporated areas of San Diego County shall be identified with: